jalvsaker/pg6301exam/README.md

   * Edit existing foods
   * Delete foods from the menu
   * See orders
-* ~80 % test coverage on frontend
+* more than 80% test coverage (check GitHub action run)

-## Problems
-* Low test coverage on server do to problems with running tests on the server

 ## Endpoints:
 * /api/login